Peeragogy/Peeragogy.github.io/introduction.md

+---
-*Peeragogy* is a flexible framework of techniques for peer learning and peer knowledge production.
+---*Peeragogy* is a flexible framework of techniques for peer learning and peer knowledge production.
 As pedagogy theoretically articulates the transmission of knowledge from teachers to students, peeragogy describes the way peers produce and utilize knowledge together.
 With OER, wikis,